9 Jul - 17 min read

 3. Your bank offers a “true” moratorium for your loan/financing.
 From the banks’ FAQs, there are some facilities that enjoy a “true payment holiday” (at the time of writing, of course – the T&Cs may change in future).
 With zero additional borrowing cost, you can use this amount to rebuild your emergency fund or probably get some decent short-term returns by placing them in fixed deposits or other low-risk facilities such as money market funds.
 Do consider that in this low-interest environment, the net returns may not amount to much.
 Lastly, be responsible with this fund since it is meant for loan repayment and the loan/financing tenure is short – no hodl mentality here.

 4. Your risk appetite is high enough, or if your investment horizon is long.
 If you can afford your monthly instalments, have a comfortably-sized emergency fund, and job security isn’t an issue, you can potentially make use of the deferred monthly repayments to make more money as explained in the previous section.
 That said, borrowers must understand that every investment has its risks, and using borrowed funds to invest increases the quantum of profits and losses.
-Do your own research or consult with a Certified Financial Planner if you are considering this option.
+Do your own research or consult with a Licensed Financial Planner if you are considering this option.

 In conclusion, the 2021 bank loan moratorium will benefit all Malaysians servicing any form of loan/financing facility and is a much needed one in such a difficult period.
 We recommend those eligible to take the loan moratorium, as those who will need it will have a brief respite, while those who can afford to service their loans can earn some money by saving or investing the deferred instalments.

 Disclaimer: The information shared in this article is accurate at the time of writing, but may change should there be new developments to the 2021 bank loan moratorium.
-The recommendations mentioned here do not constitute as financial advice, and borrowers should speak to their banks or consult with a Certified Financial Planner before making a decision.
+The recommendations mentioned here do not constitute as financial advice, and borrowers should speak to their banks or consult with a Licensed Financial Planner before making a decision.

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.